 Housed on the Bridgeport Art Center’s 4th Floor, Project Onward presents group and solo exhibitions in three galleries: the Main Gallery, the Spotlight Gallery and Gallery B. These professionally curated spaces host regularly rotating exhibitions that feature art by Project Onward’s member artists.
 The gallery celebrates new openings monthly and invites collectors, supporters and the public to enjoy drinks and refreshment, explore the exhibitions and also engage with Project Onward artists while they work in the studio.

 Become an Artist

-Project Onward serves over 55 artists, each with unique creative styles and facing diverse challenges, from autism to mental illness.
+Project Onward serves 50 artists, each with unique creative styles and facing diverse challenges, from autism to mental illness.
 All artists pass through a competitive selection process that evaluates their artistic talent, potential for creative growth and desire to advance as a professional artist before joining Project Onward.
 Member artists range in age from early-20s to early-70s and represent over 30 Chicago neighborhoods and several suburbs.